JordanDevCodes/UltraEdit-Clone/README.md

  ## 🔧 What I learned:

-How to build a custom navigation bar using display: flex
+-How to build a custom navigation bar using display: flex

-How to structure a main content layout using display: grid
+-How to structure a main content layout using display: grid

-Responsive layout design and content alignment
+-Responsive layout design and content alignment

-Organizing HTML and CSS files for clean code structure
+-Organizing HTML and CSS files for clean code structure

 ## 📸 Screenshot